junxit/us-congress-bills-114/metadata.md

 - 2015-11-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 255 - 174 (Roll no. 636).(text: CR H8312)
 - 2015-11-18 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8320)
 - 2015-11-18 — The previous question was ordered pursuant to the rule. (consideration: CR H8319)
+- 2015-11-19 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.